prakharmrsl/easypcceo.github.io/pages/gaming-tablet/gaming-tablet.md

 You can connect the tablet to a TV via the tablet's mini HDMI port.
 The tablet can be magnetically attached to a folding cover stand.
 On the right side, you'll find the power button, volume controls, and a microSD slot (with a maximum capacity of 200GB).

-The K1 when out of the box runs a stock build of Android 5.0 Lollipop.
-Of the 16GB of internal storage, 11.24GB is available out of the box.
-Buying the device also gives you an option to join GeForce Now(billed monthly)Nvidia’s cloud service that streams popular PC games to the tablet.
-The app allows you to stream games at 1080p at up to 60 frames per second and can certainly give you a much better experience than what stock Android has to offer.

-Performance of the device is outstanding as the device is powered by an ARM Cortex A15 CPU that clocks in at 2.2GHz, along with Nvidia’s own Tegra K1 192-core Kepler GPU and 2GB of RAM   The K1 offers a lot more than what most tablets had to offer back when it was released.
-The device can also be connected to a TV and used along with a Shield controller to give you a much better gaming experience.
-The device’s camera offers pretty decent picture clarity and can be used to point and shoot when on the go.
-The K1 is packed with a 5,200 mAh battery and promises up to 6 hours of back up (this can vary depending on usage)

-If you are looking for something that delivers quality and performance and doesn’t mind how old it is then the K1 might be a good device for you.
-Back when the device was launched it was one of the best of its kind and had a lot to offer.
-Overall if you don’t mind the Android interface and you just want a dedicated device to satisfy your gaming needs on the go then the K1 should be considered.
+The tablet is running the Android 5.0 Lollipop operating system.
+The tablet has 16GB of storage out of the box, but you can add a microSD card, as mentioned previously.

+You can opt to subscribe to GeForce Now, NVIDIA's cloud game streaming service.
+For a monthly fee, you'll be able to play popular PC games on your tablet in 1080p.

+The device is powered by an ARM Cortex A15 CPU, clocking in at 2.2 GHz.
+It is also sporting NVIDIA's Tegra k1 192-core Kepler GPU and 2GB of dedicated RAM.

+The K1 provides a wonderful balance of price and perforance.
+I'd highly recommend the NVIDIA Shield K1 to anyone who wants a dedicated gaming tablet that won't break the bank.